-The Committee was reminded that each year, WCIRB staff reviews current wage and payroll limits in the California Worker's Compensation Uniform Statistical Reporting Plan-1995 (USRP) in light of projected wage inflation.
+Each year, WCIRB staff reviews current wage and payroll limits in the California Worker's Compensation Uniform Statistical Reporting Plan-1995 (USRP) in light of projected wage inflation.
 Typically, the WCIRB's approach includes (a) projecting wage inflation from the period the current limit is in effect to the period the proposed limit will be applicable and (b) applying the projected wage inflation to the current limit.
 The wage inflation projection is based on the average of the UCLA Anderson School of Business and California Department of Finance wage model forecasts.
-However, since it is unclear whether the wage inflation projection made prior to the COVID-19 pandemic and used to derive the current limits effective January 1, 2020 is reasonable given the uncertainty of wages during the pandemic period, WCIRB staff recommended using the limits effective January 1, 2019 as the base, rather than the current (2020) limits, and the most current available wage growth forecasts to derive each indicated wage and payroll limit to be effective September 1, 2021.
-Based on this projection, the WCIRB staff recommended the following revised wage and payroll limitations to be effective September 1, 2021.
+However, it is unclear whether the wage inflation projection that was made prior to the COVID-19 pandemic and used to derive the current limits effective January 1, 20201 is reasonable given the uncertainty of wages during the pandemic period.
+As a result, in deriving each indicated wage and payroll limit to be effective September 1, 2021, WCIRB staff recommends using the limits effective January 1, 2019 as the base, rather than the current (2020) limits.
+The projected wage inflation that is to be applied to each 2019 limit is based on the projected wage inflation from 2019 to the September 1, 2021 to August 31, 2022 policy period of approximately 7.3%.2 Based on this projection, the WCIRB recommends the following revisions to the USRP to be effective September 1, 2021.